logo

 Amos Davis

-Concord was named in 1635.
-It was settled early by the English as a frontier outpost of the Massachusetts Bay Colony.
+Concord, Middlesex County, Massachusetts was settled early by the English as a frontier outpost of the Massachusetts Bay Colony.

 Amos Davis was born on October 15, 1705 in Groton, Middlesex County, Massachusetts.
 His parents were Samuel and Anna Davis.

 They lived in Littleton, Uxbridge, again in Littleton, Petersham and Harvard, Massachusetts.
 Amos was one of the grantees of Westmoreland, New Hampshire, and moved there soon after 1750.
-Amos and Elizabeth were among the founding members of the church in Westmoreland
+Amos and Elizabeth were among the founding members of the church in Westmoreland.

 Children of Samuel